adnjoo/portfolio-website/posts/amazon.md

 date: '2023-02-20'
 ---

 Hi everyone 👋 I wanted to share my experience working at Amazon Web Services (AWS) as a front-end engineer in the CloudFormation team.
-I joined AWS in July 2022 and worked there until February 2023.
+I joined AWS in July 2022 and worked there until January 2023.

 During my time at AWS, I had the opportunity to work on some exciting projects.
 One project that I am particularly proud of is the Feature Spotlight, which helps users learn how to use CloudFormation.
 I championed this project and worked closely with the product team to build out its specs and requirements.